vitessio/website/content/en/blog/2023-06-27-announcing-vitess-17.md

 ### VTorc Improvements

-* [VTOrc](https://vitess.io/docs/user-guides/configuration-basic/vtorc/) has had many bug fixes and is now able to handle dead primary recoveries much faster than before.
+* [VTOrc](https://vitess.io/docs/user-guides/configuration-basic/vtorc/) has had many bug fixes and is now able to handle dead primary recoveries much faster than before

 ### VTAdmin Improvements

-* We migrated [vtadmin-web](https://vitess.io/docs/17.0/reference/programs/vtadmin-web/) from `create-react-app` to <code>[Vite](https://vitejs.dev/)</code> which allows us to easily keep dependencies up to date and vulnerability-free.
+* We migrated <code>[vtadmin-web](https://vitess.io/docs/17.0/reference/programs/vtadmin-web/)</code> from `create-react-app` to <code>[Vite](https://vitejs.dev/)</code> which allows us to easily keep dependencies up to date and vulnerability-free

 ### Other Improvements